GwendolyneFreddy/Infinity-Animations/README.md

 ##### Version 6.0.0 &nbsp;(September nn, 2020)

 &#9755; <ins>a.
 Major updates</ins>
-  - Modified animations name-spaces, **now compatible with non-Western code pages** (got rid of the the .exe patch routine forcing a code page change and rebooting if a non-Western code page was detected). :wink:
+  - Modified animations name-spaces, **now compatible with non-Western code pages** (got rid of the the .exe patch routine forcing a code page change and rebooting if a non-Western code page was detected), and fixed duplicate usage of dragon type slots (XDR3, XDR6). :wink:
   - From now on, Infinity Animations is released with all available creature animations content.
 It is no longer necessary to download all their archive files, but you can still select the ones you want to install.
 For more details on how to customize your installation, please read this <a href="#config">chapter</a>.
   - Resolved soundsets creature animation conflicts (Courtesy of skellytz - from his *Infinity Sounds* project mod): Mind Flayer (MMIN) conflicts with Minotaur (MMin), Marilith (MTan) with Tanar'ri (MTAN), BG2 Lich (MLIC) with IWD Lich_White (MLic - offset restored by Infinity Animations), BG2 Troll (MTRO) with IWD Troll Blue (MTro).
   - Rewrote IA Reference Picker tool (can now be translated) and updated its documentation.